jeblad/jeblad.github.io/_posts/2018-03-10-rate-encoding.md

 layout: post
 title: Rate encoded location
-tagline: place encode like a brain category : neural nets tags : [place encode, rate encode]
+tagline: place encode like a brain
 description: Outline of rate encoded locations, how the brain might do it, and a possible approximation for an artificial neural net.
 authors:
   - '[John Erling Blad](/authors/jeblad/)'
+category: neural nets
+tags: place encode, rate encode
 # sources: [ ["This link is just an example", "https://github.com/jeblad/brain/some-place/some-place-deep.pdf"], ["This link is just an example", "https://github.com/jeblad/brain/some-place/some-other-place/"] ]
 paper_url: https://github.com/jeblad/brain/some-place/some-place-deep.pdf
 paper_title: Title of the article